pagkly/Zed/Investopedia3/Marxism.md

 ## Understanding Marxism

-Marxism is both a social and political theory, which encompasses Marxist class conflict theory and [Marxian economics](https://www.investopedia.com/terms/m/marxian-economics.asp).
+Marxism is both a social and political theory, which encompasses Marxist class conflict theory and [[Marxian economics]](https://www.investopedia.com/terms/m/marxian-economics.asp).
 Marxism was first publicly formulated in the 1848 pamphlet, the "Communist Manifesto," by Karl Marx and Friedrich Engels, which lays out the theory of class struggle and revolution.
 Marxian economics focuses on the criticisms of capitalism, which Karl Marx wrote about in his 1859 book, "Das Kapital."1

 ### Class conflict and the demise of capitalism